 These thoughts are often intrusive, unwanted, disturbing, significantly interfere with the ability to function on a day-to-day basis as they are incredibly difficult to ignore.
 People with OCD often realise that their obsessional thoughts are irrational, but they believe the only way to relieve the anxiety caused by them is to perform compulsive behaviours, often to prevent perceived harm happening to themselves or, more often than not, to a loved one.

-If you are suspect you are suffering from OCD or any other mental health related issue, please talk to your GP or visit the charity OCD-UK who have plenty of information about OCD and related disorders.
+If you are suspect you are suffering from OCD or any other mental health-related issue, please talk to your GP or visit the charity OCD-UK who have plenty of information about OCD and related disorders.
 Alternatively, there is the website of The Mental Health Foundation who are the organisers of Mental Health Awareness Week at www.mentalhealth.org.uk.
-For this year’s campaign rather than asking why so many people are living with mental health problems, the goal is to seek to uncover why too few of us are thriving with good mental health.

 If all this feels like too much, a starting point may be an honest chat with a trusted friend or family member.

 And it doesn’t matter which words you use to describe your anxieties.
 Actions always speak louder than words, I find and being kind to yourself by seeking help is the first crucial step.

 An update: since I wrote this post nothing much has changed, except that dealing with my compulsion is part of my daily life and I have learned to accept it for what it is – as have my family.
 I am able, however, to recognise that some days are worse than others and having experienced OCD for a long time (however mildly), I know that things will get back on an even keel.